SUBSCRIBE & SAVE 20%

 Prebiotic treatment has also been shown to have great potential in the treatment of various skin conditions, e.g. atopic eczema, eczema, dermatitis and acne.
 To illustrate this, researchers Foolad and Armstrong conducted a study in which infants received a formula that consisted of 90% GOS (galacto-oligosaccharides) and 10% long-chain FOS (fructo-oligosaccharides).
 The research results showed a reduced incidence of atopic eczema in children from the risk group.
 In a similar study conducted by the researcher Bunselmeyer in 2006, a connection was discovered between prebiotics and the increase in bifidobacteria that affect the severity of atopic eczema.

 There is also scientific evidence that prebiotics have a positive effect on our skin health, for example by retaining moisture.
 This was reflected in an experiment developed by Kano and team, in which 40 female volunteers were given either a bottle of probiotic and prebiotic milk or non-fermented milk that contained neither probiotics nor prebiotics.
-The study showed that compared to the active group, the hydration in the outermost skin layer (stratum corneum) of the control group participants was significantly lower (p = 0.031).
+The study showed that in comparison to the active group, the hydration in the outermost skin layer (stratum corneum) of the control group participants was significantly lower (p = 0.031).
 Furthermore, researchers Ghazzewi and Tester indicate that prebiotics have a positive effect on the skin, as they balance the immune system and have shown promising results in the treatment of atopic diseases.

 How then can we get prebiotics?
 The good news is that this specific group of biotics can be found in both food and skin care products.